ilg-physics-ucsb/physics6-manual/6BL/MathLab/MathLab.md

 $$
 We thus obtain a linear equation with slope *b* and intercept log(*a*).
 The slope is the exponent in the original equation, and the intercept is the logarithm of the proportionality constant (which we can recover by taking its antilogarithm, *a* = $10^{\rm log\it (a)}$, if we are using common logarithms, or base 10 logarithms.).
 Manipulating data in any of these ways to cause them to fall on a straight line is often called *linearizing* the data.
 ####
-The simulation box below allows you to plot some data from a Black Body experiment governed by the [Stephan Boltzmann law](https://en.wikipedia.org/wiki/Stefan%E2%80%93Boltzmann_law), as well as the relationship between animal mass and basal metabolic rate, known as [Kleiber's law](https://en.wikipedia.org/wiki/Kleiber%27s_law#:~:text=Symbolically%3A%20if%20q0%20is,the%20energy%20the%20mouse%20uses).
+The simulation box below allows you to plot some data from a Black Body experiment governed by the [Stefan-Boltzmann law](https://en.wikipedia.org/wiki/Stefan%E2%80%93Boltzmann_law), as well as the relationship between animal mass and basal metabolic rate, known as [Kleiber&rsquo;s law](https://en.wikipedia.org/wiki/Kleiber%27s_law#:~:text=Symbolically%3A%20if%20q0%20is,the%20energy%20the%20mouse%20uses).
 See if you can guess the correct equation based on the slope of the line, and check your answers on the linked articles!

 :::Figure:Simulation